Orange Marine

 Orange Marine (formerly France Télécom Marine) is a wholly owned subsidiary of Orange S.A.
 It is a major actor in the laying of new submarine communications cables and the maintenance of existing cables across the world's oceans.

 The company is active in all areas of these activities, including the study (survey) and the shore ends.
-Orange Marine took control of Elettra (previously owned by Telecom Italia) on October 1, 2010, and now operates six cable ships - i.e. 15% of the world fleet.
-The CEO of Orange Marine and Elettra is Raynald Leconte, Chief Engineer of Mines.
+Orange Marine took control of Elettra (previously owned by Telecom Italia) on 1 October 2010, and now operates six cable ships, which is 15% of the world fleet.
+The CEO of Orange Marine and Elettra is Didier Dillard.

 Installation and maintenance activities

 Orange Marine lays new submarine cables and repairs broken links without any interruption of traffic.
 Orange Marine and Elettra fleets perform an average of 40 operations a year.

 Orange Marine has laid more than 130,000 km of submarine cable in all oceans, 15,000 km of which were buried with its ploughs.
 From 2001 through 2011, cable ships carried out nearly 300 repairs, some of which were at a depth of 5000 m.

 Orange Marine has completed the laying and maintenance of cables in West Africa in Senegal, Cameroon, Benin, Angola, Nigeria and South Africa, as well as in East Africa, Reunion Island, Madagascar and Mauritius, Asia and Indonesia.
 The company also laid a new cable in the Caribbean sea, linking U.S. Virgin Islands, the Dominican Republic and Jamaica.